 I am a cultural anthropologist specializing in economic and legal anthropology.
-My research focusses on theories of money and value; informal economies; speculative bubbles; anthropology of corruption and the rule of law; housing; migration and remittances; postsocialist transformations; and societies of the Mediterranean.
+My research focusses on theories of money and value; speculative bubbles; housing and construction; corruption and the rule of law; migration and remittances; postsocialist transformations; and societies of the Mediterranean.

 See here recent publications, blog posts, and podcasts.